-A film crew from Counties Manukau Health (which includes the biggest hospital in South Auckland, Middlemore Hospital) filmed the Kia Ora Tai Chi team and student, Frank, to promote TCAFP as an approved exercise programme for the “Live Stronger for Longer” campaign.
+A film crew from Counties Manukau Health (which includes the biggest hospital in South Auckland, Middlemore Hospital) filmed the Kia Ora Tai Chi team and student, Frank, to promote tai chi for strength and balance as an approved exercise programme for the “Live Stronger for Longer” campaign.
 Check out the video below for Frank’s story:

-The linked postures and steps of any Tai Chi for Health programme, accompanied by deep breathing (qigong), can improve your overall well-being, balance and fitness and help to strengthen leg and core muscles.
+The linked postures and steps of any tai chi exercise, accompanied by deep breathing (qigong), can improve your overall well-being, balance and fitness and help to strengthen leg and core muscles.
 Tai chi is good for your body as well as your mind, and is helpful at reducing stress.

 Wave goodbye to the aches and pains of the gym and to wearing Lycra.
 Instead, slip into comfy clothes to say “Kia Ora” to tai chi, qigong and a better way to get fitter, healthier and to live stronger for longer.

 - A comprehensive review of health benefits of qigong and tai chi

 - The first ever clinical study on poi, health and older adults in 2018